MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/xbox-live-rest/uri/userstats/uri-batchpost.md

 ## Remarks

-Title developers can mark statistics as open or restricted with XDP or Dev Center.
+Title developers can mark statistics as open or restricted with XDP or Partner Center.
 Leaderboards are open statistics.
 Open statistics can be accessed by Smartglass, as well as iOS, Android, Windows, Windows Phone, and web applications, as long as the user is authorized to the sandbox.
-User authorization to a sandbox is managed through XDP or Dev Center.
+User authorization to a sandbox is managed through XDP or Partner Center.

   * [Remarks](#ID4ET)
   * [Remarks](#ID4EFB)